jundalisay/superb/content/en/research/avicenna/soul/section-01.md

 - one is "Natural"
 - the other is called "Soul" or "Spiritual Faculty".

-Hence it is quite[Pg 24] sound, as to motion, to affirm the existence of spiritual faculties.
+Hence it is quite sound, as to motion, to affirm the existence of spiritual faculties.

 Whereas, in respect of Perception, because that bodies exist with this in common, viz. that they are bodies, and with this in distinction, viz. that they are repeatedly perceptive, it is quite manifest by the first (preceding) process of discrimination that perception will not ever differ from bodies through difference of their substance, but by certain powers or faculties borne within those bodies.